thehyve/transmartApp-doc/source/sample_explorer.rst

 The Sample Explorer window has two panes:

--  **Right pane**
+**Right pane**
     Lets you initiate a search for samples using one or more pre-defined filters.
 For information, see *Select a Primary Search Filter*, next.

     After you initiate a search, the pre-defined filters are replaced by search results.
-For information, see *View and Refine Sample Search Results* on page 100.
+For information, see `View and Refine Sample Search Results`.

--  **Left pane**
+**Left pane**
     Reflects the currently selected filters and the number of a filter’s samples that appear in the search results.

 Select a Primary Search Filter
 ------------------------------